payu-india/CMS-Chatbot/docs/WEB Integration/server-to-server-integration/upi-integrations-s2s/upi-intent-server-to-server.md

       </td>

       <td>
         `String` Hash is a crucial parameter – used specifically to avoid any tampering during the transaction.
-For more information, refer to  <a href="hashing-request-and-response" target="_blank">Generate Hash</a>.
+For more information, refer to  [Generate Hash](doc:hashing-request-and-response)
       </td>

       <td>